-Teachers devise a behaviour support plan to address the individual needs of the child.
+Teachers devise a behaviour support plan to address the individual needs of the child with the support of the SENDCo and/or SLT.
 A meeting will be arranged with parents (and where appropriate the child) to discuss these strategies and ways in which they can support at home.
 Once the plan has been implemented, teachers will contact parents at least once a week to inform them of the child's progress.